Swamp, a zombie FPS overview

 the swamp community

-Overall the swamp community has gotten allot better. there was a time a year or 2 ago when the people who played where annoying and so immature. but my recent experiences on the game have all been positive.
+Overall the swamp community has gotten allot better. there was a time when the people who played where annoying and so immature. but my recent experiences on the game have all been positive.
 I don't have anything negative to say about the players now, of course there is always one person on every game that everyone seems to really dislike, and swamp is no different, but overall it is a good playerbase.
+There have been some bad apples like sir badger AKA Mellivora who have cheated a lot, but other than that you should have a good experience.

 what makes swamp unique